 So I went out into the woods to test this, and here’s what I found:

-Heavily wooded/vegetation: I could hear it to about 170m, with it very clear at 150m and below Wide open space (but with wind sounds): I could easily hear it to 300m, at 400m, it was very challenging to hear
+Wide open space (but with wind sounds): I could easily hear it to 300m, at 400m, it was very challenging to hear

-I suspect on a calm/windless night, the sounds would travel substantially farther, especially out from a cliff or such with absolutely nothing in the way.
-Also, these are just my ears, other ears may be better than mine.
+I suspect that on a calm/windless night, the sounds would travel substantially farther, especially out from a cliff or such with absolutely nothing in the way.
+Also, these are just my ears; other ears may be better than mine.
 And again, keeping in mind the device is already sending your exact location to emergency responders, so the siren isn’t as critical in this scenario.

 From a battery burn standpoint, I tested that as well.
-In one scenario I placed it under a pile of towels (so I and others around me didn’t have to hear it), and then let it roll for two hours.
+In one scenario, I placed it under a pile of towels (so I and others around me didn’t have to hear it), and then let it roll for two hours.
 In this case, it burned approximately 16%/hour.

 Now, this test could be considered slightly flawed for at least one reason: GPS signal was blocked inside, which typically increases GPS battery burn.
-But that said, given the inReach can transmit exact coordinates to rescuers, the emergency siren’s usage is actually more relevant in poor GPS conditions (such as falling into a crevasse where GPS wouldn’t’ work and drive the same battery drain).
+But that said, given the inReach can transmit exact coordinates to rescuers, the emergency siren’s usage is actually more relevant in poor GPS conditions (such as falling into a crevasse where GPS wouldn’t work and drive the same battery drain).
 So hey, real world, sorta…kinda…right?

 Either way, I very much appreciate the emergency siren as another tool in your belt.
-I think for most short-term scenarios a simple whistle is obviously better.
-But trying to blow a whistle for hours and hours on-end is a different matter.
+I think for most short-term scenarios, a simple whistle is obviously better.
+But trying to blow a whistle for hours and hours on end is a different matter.

 Battery Burn Bits: